-Mathematician Fern Y. Hunt was born in 1948 in New York City to Daphne Lindsay and Thomas Edward Hunt.
+Mathematician Fern Y. Hunt was born on January 14, 1948 in New York City to Daphne Lindsay and Thomas Edward Hunt.
 Her mother was a transcribing typist who attended Hunter College for two years, and her father worked as a mail handler.
 Hunt’s grandparents immigrated to the United States from Jamaica prior to World War I. At age nine, Hunt received a chemistry set for Christmas, sparking an early interest in science.
 Hunt’s ninth grade science teacher, Charles Wilson, further fostered her interest in science by introducing her to the Saturday Science Program at Columbia University and encouraging her to apply to the Bronx High School of Science.
 After graduating from high school, Hunt attended Bryn Mawr College at the encouragement of her mother, where she earned her A.B. degree in mathematics in 1969.
 Hunt then entered New York University's Courant Institute of Mathematics where she earned her M.S. degree and later her Ph.D. degree in mathematics in 1978.

 Hunt started work in academia, first at the University of Utah.
 She later accepted a position with Howard University's Mathematics Department as an associate professor in 1978.
 From 1981 to 1982, Hunt worked in the mathematical biology laboratory at the National Institute of Health (NIH).
 From 1988 to 1991, Hunt also served as a member of the Graduate Record Examinations (GRE) Mathematical Advisory Board with the Education Testing Service.
 In 1993, Hunt decided to leave Howard University to start her career with the National Institute of Standards and Technology (NIST) in the computing and applied mathematics laboratory.